jamesl3483/jamesl3483/README.md

 - 👋 Hi, my name is James Lukas.
 I'm currently a Junior in University of California Berkeley in Electrical Engineering and Computer Science.

-- 👀 I’m interested in learning more about coding and I hope to be able to use to in my future career where I want to work with both the hardware and software.
-Right now I am leaning towards a systems engineer career.
-However, nothing is set in stone and I hope I get lucky enough to get some opportunities.
+- 👀 This github's public repos are random repos that I havent gotten around to delete yet.
+Most of the stuff I am working on is private so, we'll see if there are any meaningful projects that can be put public for now.

 - 📫You can reach me on Jlukas6249@gmail.com for whatever reason.

 <!---